Before you go

-- Travel to tropical areas may mean contact with mosquitos and other insects capable of spreading infectious diseases.
+- Travel to tropical areas may mean contact with mosquitoes and other insects capable of spreading infectious diseases.

-- Use insect repellant with no more than 30% DEET or 20% Icaridin on clothing and uncovered skin, as per product directions.
-Use no more than 10% DEET on children 6 months to 12 years of age.
+- Use insect repellant with no more than 30% N,N-diethyl-m-toluamide (DEET) or 20% Icaridin on clothing and uncovered skin, as per product directions.
+Use no more than 10% N,N-diethyl-m-toluamide (DEET) on children six months to 12 years of age.